Deric-Williamson/house-sales-regression-model/README.md

 ## Business Case
 A home renovation contract team has employed the services of data scientists to create a model predicting how much a house will sell for in the King County, WA area.

-Given the 'kc_house_data.csv' file, the data scientist team is expected to:
+Given the [kc_house_data.csv](https://github.com/Deric-Williamson/house-sales-regression-model/blob/main/data/kc_house_data.csv) file, the data scientist team is expected to:

 - Build an accurate predictive model
 - Report some of the primary features of a house that will increase the price so the company will know what to focus their efforts on